openid/federation/README.md

 - a technology that shows us how to build trust infrastructures.
 - an advanced system for securely establishing the interoperability of participants.

+## Status

+All the news about OpenID Federation are available at the OpenID Foundation website, [here](https://openid.net/tag/federation/).

+The latest official build of the specification is available at [https://openid.net/specs/openid-federation-1_0.html](https://openid.net/specs/openid-federation-1_0.html).
 ## Builds

-Previews for each branch of this project are automatically built and published at the URL *https://openid.github.io/federation/$branchname.html*.ù
+Previews for each branch of this project are automatically built and published at the URL *https://openid.github.io/federation/$branchname.html*.
 You can view the editor's copy at [https://openid.github.io/federation/main.html](https://openid.github.io/federation/main.html).

 Previews for branches associated with pending Pull Requests are also deployed and accessible using the same URL pattern.